Tom Rothrock

-Tom Rothrock is an American musician, composer, record producer and owner of Bong Load Records.
-Tom Rothrock has worked with James Blunt, Foo Fighters, Moby, Beck, Badly Drawn Boy, R. L. Burnside, Athlete, Sloan, Gwen Stefani, Motörhead, Elbow, Stevie Nicks, Poison, Elliott Smith, Richard Thompson, Yonder Mountain String Band.
-Rothrock has also composed or contributed to soundtracks for notable motion pictures such as About A Boy, Good Will Hunting, Collateral and The SpongeBob SquarePants Movie.
+Tom Rothrock is an international musician, composer, record producer, and owner of Bong Load Records.
+Tom Rothrock has worked with James Blunt, Foo Fighters, Moby, Beck, Badly Drawn Boy, R. L. Burnside, Athlete, Sloan, Gwen Stefani, Motörhead, Elbow, Stevie Nicks, Poison, Elliott Smith, Richard Thompson, and Yonder Mountain String Band.
+Rothrock has also composed or contributed to soundtracks for notable motion pictures such as About A Boy, Good Will Hunting, Collateral, and The SpongeBob SquarePants Movie.

 Rothrock started Bong Load Custom Records in the early 1990s enlisting former Record Plant Recording Studios co-workers, Bradshaw Lambert and Rob Schnapf.
 Bong Load Records is notable for developing and releasing Beck's "Loser" single which became the first number one, non-major label single since FM radio became mainstream.
 Together Rothrock, Schnapf, Beck, and Karl Stephenson recorded Mellow Gold, Beck's major label debut.

 In film, Rothrock produced the original songs for the About A Boy soundtrack and score with Badly Drawn Boy.
 He composed music for the film Collateral directed by Michael Mann and is credited on the song "Goofy Goober Rock" on The SpongeBob SquarePants Movie soundtrack.
 His recording of R. L. Burnside's "It's Bad You Know" was included on The Sopranos original television soundtrack release.

 During 2013, Rothrock returned to collaborate with James Blunt on the album Moon Landing.
 Working primarily at Sunset Sound Studios in Hollywood, California the resulting release was generally well received among music critics and considered a comeback for Blunt.

 In 2016, Rothrock marked Bong Load Records' 25th anniversary by re-launching the label's vinyl record division.
 He also relocated the Los Angeles company to the arts district of Las Vegas, Nevada.